ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_viewinginstances.md

 # Viewing vCenter Server with Hybridity Bundle instances
 {: #vc_hybrid_viewinginstances}

-View the summary and detailed information of the VMware vCenter Server with Hybridity Bundle instances that are provisioned for different user accounts.
+View the summary and detailed information of the VMware vCenter Server® with Hybridity Bundle instances that are provisioned for different user accounts.

 ## Procedure to view vCenter Server with Hybridity Bundle instances summary
 {: #vc_hybrid_viewinginstances-procedure-view-inst-summary}